 - 1 tablespoon white vinegar

 - 8 eggs

 - Additional Cajun seasoning and hot pepper sauce, optional

 - In a large skillet, cook hash browns in butter until almost tender.
 Stir in onions, peppers and seasonings.
 Cook until hash browns are lightly browned and peppers are tender.
 Add corned beef; heat through.

-- Meanwhile, place 2-3 in. of water in a large skillet with high sides, bring vinegar and 2 to 3 in. of water to a boil; reduce heat and simmer gently.
-Break cold eggs, one at a time, into a custard cup or saucer; holding the cup close to the surface of the water, slip eggs, one at a time, into simmering water.
+- Meanwhile, in a skillet with high sides, bring vinegar and 2 to 3 in. of water to a boil.
+Reduce heat; simmer gently.
+Break cold eggs, one at a time, into a custard cup or saucer.
+Holding the cup close to the surface of the water, slip eggs, one at a time, into simmering water.
 Cook, uncovered, until whites are completely set and yolks begin to thicken, about 3-4 minutes.

 "I like corned beef, but my family doesn't so I made this recipe substituting chopped leftover roast beef.
 They thought it was great, but had I made it with the corned beef I know I would have liked it even better.
 The cajun seasoning on the eggs is a must as they are very bland by themselves.
 It "marries" the seasoning to the rest of the dish.
 One mistake I made was to put a lid on the pan partway through cooking.
 I thought it might dry out too fast if I didn't, but it ended up making it a little too mushy.
 Should have followed the recipe on that part."